-- (a) If the dissolved metal ion concentration at the low loading rate is $\geq L(E)C{50}$, then classify Acute Category 1.
-Classify also as Chronic Category 1, unless there is evidence of both rapid partitioning from the water column and no bioaccumulation; - (b) If the dissolved metal ion concentration at the medium loading rate is $\geq L(E)C{50}$, then classify Acute Category 2.
-Classify also as Chronic Category 2 unless there is evidence of both rapid partitioning from the water column and no bioaccumulation; - (c) If the dissolved metal ion concentration at the high loading rate is \geq L(E)C50, then classify Acute Category 3.
-Classify also as Chronic Category 3 unless there is evidence of both rapid partitioning from the water column and no bioaccumulation.
+- (a) If the dissolved metal ion concentration at the low loading rate is $\ge L(E)C{50}$, then classify as Acute 1.
+Classify also as Chronic 1, unless there is evidence of both rapid partitioning from the water column and no bioaccumulation; - (b) If the dissolved metal ion concentration at the medium loading rate is $\geq L(E)C{50}$, then classify as Acute 2.
+Classify also as Chronic 2 unless there is evidence of both rapid partitioning from the water column and no bioaccumulation; - (c) If the dissolved metal ion concentration at the high loading rate is $\geq L(E)C{50}$, then classify as Acute 3 .
+Classify also as Chronic 3 unless there is evidence of both rapid partitioning from the water column and no bioaccumulation.